-Side stitches for runners are a crazy-annoying injury that every runner out there has experienced.
+The side stitch while running: a crazy-annoying injury that every runner out there has experienced and agonized over.

 Who hasn’t felt that shooting pain in the side?